 SUMMARY

-So in my opinion, if one is looking to build in Residential Aircraft Hangar of typical size of 50 feet wide by 40 feet deep, and excellent target for height is for the ceilings to be placed at 13’4” above the hangar floor (this is a perfect height for masonry walls and can be easily achieved regardless of material used) and to make the door 13 feet high.
-This will accommodate most any aircraft that can reasonably be fit within the space and same for the motor homes.
+When building a Residential Aircraft Hangar of typical size of 50 feet wide by 40 feet deep, a good target for height is for the ceilings to be placed at 13’4” above the hangar floor (this is a perfect height for masonry walls and can be easily achieved regardless of the material used), and to make the door 13 feet high.
+Larger hangars should have ceiling and door heights of at least 14 feet.
+This will accommodate most any aircraft that can reasonably be fit within the space, as well as most motor homes.
+Of course, there are always exceptions, but this should serve as a good rule of thumb.

 As always, you can contact me any time with questions.